 Methods

-I employ multilevel linear regression models to account for the hierarchical structure of the data given (individuals nested within countries).
+I employ multilevel linear regression models to account for the hierarchical structure of the data(individuals nested within countries).
 The analysis begins by estimating a null model with a random intercept to reflect this nested structure.
 This initial model assesses the intraclass correlation, revealing that 13.5% of the variance in redistributive preferences can be attributed to differences between countries.
 Subsequently, models including the individual level factors are estimated to examine the association between network homogeneity and social class to test hypothesis 1 .
 Following this, country-level variables are included in the estimations by incorporating random intercepts and random slopes for network homogeneity and social class.
 This model tests hypothesis 2 by estimating a three-way cross-level interaction to determine whether income inequality moderates the interaction between network homogeneity and social class.
 In the latter models, individual-level variables are group-mean centered (CWC) to mitigate collinearity issues between lower- and higher-level predictors and to avoid spurious cross-level interaction coefficients (Aguinis et al., 2013).
 Additionally, all country-level factors are standardized (z-scores) to facilitate comparability in the estimations (Hox, 2010).
 All the models are estimated employing the lme4 package in R (Bates et al., 2015).

 Results